 Student Portfolios With iPhone Screen Recording

-These days, for students wrapping up their education, having something on their resume that demonstrates real-world knowledge is a highly effective way to help them rise above the crowd.
+For those students wrapping up their education, having something on their resume that demonstrates real-world knowledge is a highly effective way to help them rise above the crowd.

 Do you have students who want to work in the film industry?
 Create a video of them demonstrating their skills.
 Perhaps you have students who want to work with animals.
 A video showing their skills could be just what an employer needs to see for students to secure the position.
 Employers want to know that students have real-world skills.
 What better way to show that than through the use of video?
 And what more convenient and portable way to capture that than through an iPhone?
 Screencast-O-Matic’s free screen recorder makes creating a video portfolio for students easy.